Estimated reading time: 11 minutes

 Guard-Locking Device

-“Guard-locking devices” or “interlocking guard with guard-locking” operates in such a way that a safety device remains in position and locked (cannot be moved.)
+“Guard-locking devices” or “interlocking guards with guard-locking” operate in such a way that a safety device remains in position and locked (cannot be moved).
 The guard-locking device stays locked until the machine has completed all its cycles and has come to a full stop.
-Always pair guard locking devices with an interlocking device to detect the position of the guard (closed or open.)
+Always pair guard-locking devices with an interlocking device to detect the position of the guard (closed or open).

 Due to angular momentum, machine components such as flywheels store much kinetic energy and may take a long time to stop.
 In this case, a guard-locking device is great because we want to keep all guarding locked and in place until everything has come to a complete stop.